 “Our news, sports, and broadcasting assets are reinvented into a simpler, stronger Fox,” Murdoch said.
 “We out-punch competitors in the amount of live television we deliver to American households.
 We call this ‘The Power of Now’.”

-A focus on the live TV experience also makes direct-to-consumer less of a priority.
+A focus on dominating the TV guide schedules with a live TV experience also makes direct-to-consumer less of a priority.
 Fox has apps for pay-TV customers as well as the Fox Nation service for die-hard news fans.
 Other than that, COO John Nallen told investors, “we do not see a near-term, meaningful market in a Fox-only [direct-to-consumer] offering.”

 Disney’s Focus on Entertainment